leifliddy/fedora-macos-vagrant-builder/README.md

 ```
 Then just run the following to download and start a Fedora 39 vagrant box:
 ```
-# A Vagrantfile should go into its own directory
+# A Vagrantfile should go in its own directory
 mkdir vagrant-fedora
 cd vagrant-fedora
 curl https://leifliddy.com/vagrant.sh | sh